bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 .. note::

-    for example, it is used for the temperature of the bmcs.
+    For example, it is used for the temperature of the bmcs.
     This way, you have the temperature for any given time.

-it can also be used for memory usage, number of requests, and so on it can be used with function like min,max,average, and so on to get the wanted result.
+    It can also be used for memory usage, number of requests, and so on.

+It can be used with function like min, max, average, and so on to get the wanted result.

 Histograms & Summaries
 ^^^^^^^^^^^^^^^^^^^^^^